 Explosion at chemical plant near Lake Charles leaves 6 hurt

-WESTLAKE - Photos and video posted to social media show a massive smoke cloud over a chemical plant in southwest Louisiana after a reported explosion at the facility.
+WESTLAKE - A massive smoke cloud appeared over a chemical plant in southwest Louisiana after a reported explosion at the facility late Wednesday morning.

-Local media outlets reported six people were hurt in the explosion at the Westlake Chemical plant late Wednesday morning, though they were expected to be OK.
+Westlake Chemical reported six workers were hurt in the explosion at the plant just outside Lake Charles.
+Five of them were taken to hospitals for treatment.

-Officials said the incident involved an empty Ethylene Dichloride tank that exploded.
+The company said the explosion happened after a fire broke out near a storage tank that had been take out of service for maintenance.

 Trending News